 Many business owners simply need to get over the psychological hump of asking for a review after already “asking” for the sale.

-If you’re providing a great service which provides more value than you receive from customers, you should feel 100% comfortable asking for 1 minute of their time to provide feedback on their experience.
+If you’re providing a great service that provides more value than you receive from customers, you should feel 100% comfortable asking for 1 minute of their time to provide feedback on their experience.

 Place reminders around your storefront/office, on your website, and send them an email or text.